Des Lukehurst

 Desmond Herbert Lukehurst (born 6 May 1937) known as Des Lukehurst is an English former motorcycle speedway rider.

 Career

 Lukehurst rode in the top two tiers of British Speedway from 1965 to 1970, riding for various clubs.

-In 1969, he topped the league averages during the 1969 British League Division Two season after joining Romford Bombers.
-The following season in 1970 he rode for the Romford Bombers in addition to the Wembley Lions.
+In 1969, Luckhurst topped the league averages during the 1969 British League Division Two season after joining Romford Bombers.
+The following season in 1970, he rode for the Romford Bombers in addition to the Wembley Lions.